Last updated: January 2026 · 9 min read

 Initial Consultation

-Schedule a consultation with DBI to review project feasibility and initial requirements.
+Schedule a consultation with DBI permit specialists to review project feasibility and preliminary requirements.

 - 2